International Guest Program

 Cold Sintering of Functional Materials

-Clive Randall, Materials Research Institute of Penn State University, USA (May 5)
+Prof. Dr. Clive Randall, Materials Research Institute of Penn State University, USA (May 5)

 Topology control of silica glass for ultralow optical scattering loss

-Madoka Ono, Research Institute for Electronic Science (RIES) at Hokkaido University, Japan (Jul 4)
+Dr. Madoka Ono, Research Institute for Electronic Science (RIES) at Hokkaido University, Japan (Jul 4)

 Nanoelectronic Phenomena in Low-Dimensional Ferroelectrics

-Alexei Gruverman, University of Nebraska, USA (Jul 21)
+Prof. Dr. Alexei Gruverman, University of Nebraska, USA (Jul 21)

 New concepts for cooling: Origins of the inverse electrocaloric effect

-Anna Grühnebohm, Ruhr-Universität Bochum, Germany (Oct 20)
+Prof. Dr. Anna Grühnebohm, Ruhr-Universität Bochum, Germany (Oct 20)

 Accelerated Development of MAX Phase Ceramics for Advanced Nuclear Systems

-Konstantina Lambrinou, University of Huddersfield, UK (Oct 30)
+Prof. Dr. Konstantina Lambrinou, University of Huddersfield, UK (Oct 30)

 Shape memory and Superelastic porous ceramics

-Katherine Faber, Caltech, USA (Feb 11)
+Prof. Dr. Katherine Faber, Caltech, USA (Feb 11)

 Lead-free ferroelectric and antiferroelectric niobate ceramics

-Jing-Feng Li, Toyota Research Center Tsinghua University, China (Apr 22)
+Prof. Dr. Jing-Feng Li, Toyota Research Center Tsinghua University, China (Apr 22)

 Processing Challenges with Alkali-Niobate Based Piezoelectric Ceramics

-Barbara Malic, Jozef Stefan Institute, Ljubljana, Slovenia (May 6)
+Prof. Dr. Barbara Malic, Jozef Stefan Institute, Ljubljana, Slovenia (May 6)

-Manos M. Tentzeris, Georgia Institute of Technology, USA (Sep 9)
+Prof. Dr. Manos M. Tentzeris, Georgia Institute of Technology, USA (Sep 9)

 WPT: from µW/cm2 harvesting to kW capacitive vehicle powering

-Zoya Popovic, University of Colorado (Oct 7)
+Prof. Dr. Zoya Popovic, University of Colorado, USA (Oct 7)

-Alper Erturk, Georgia Tech (Nov 11)
+Dr. Alper Erturk, Georgia Tech, USA (Nov 11)

 Finite Element Simulations on Actuation Properties of Composites of Leadfree Piezoceramics

-Marc Kamlah, KIT (Dec 9)
+Prof. Dr.-Ing.
+Marc Kamlah, KIT, Germany (Dec 9)

 How are the Electromechanical Properties of Ferroelectrics Interrelated

-Prof Andrew Bell, School of Chemical and Processing Engineering, University of Leeds, UK (May 19)
+Prof. Andrew Bell, School of Chemical and Processing Engineering, University of Leeds, UK (May 19)

-Prof Susan Trolier-McKinstry, Department of Materials Science and Engineering, Pennsylvania State University, USA (Jun 2)
+Prof. Susan Trolier-McKinstry, Department of Materials Science and Engineering, Pennsylvania State University, USA (Jun 2)

 Pyroelectric Materials and IR sensing

-Prof Roger Whatmore, Imperial College London, UK (Jun 16)
+Prof. Roger Whatmore, Imperial College London, UK (Jun 16)

 Pyroelectric Materials for Energy Harvesting